Ask a doctor about a prescription for MAGNESIUM SULFATE ALTAN 150 mg/ml INJECTABLE SOLUTION AND PERFUSION SOLUTION

 Precautions:

-Use of Sulfato de Magnesio Altan with other medications
+Using Magnesium Sulfate Altan with other medications

-Inform your doctor or pharmacist that you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist that you are using, have recently used, or might use any other medication.

-Pregnancy, lactation, and fertility
+Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

 Pregnancy

-Driving and operating machinery
+Driving and using machines

 Not applicable

-Magnesium Sulfate Altanmay be administered:
+Magnesium Sulfate Altan can be administered:

 In adults:

-Ventricular tachycardia withtorsades de pointes:
+Ventricular tachycardia withTorsades de Pointes:

 Hypomagnesemia: